Best Travel Cards for Australians Heading Overseas in 2025

 - 3-4 business days before you receive your card

-- No international ATM or transaction fees
+- $0 overseas ATM fees

 28 Degrees Platinum Mastercard - travel credit card